google/uis-rnn/.github/ISSUE_TEMPLATE/general-question.md

 ## My background

 Have I read the `README.md` file?
-* yes/no - if you answered no, stop filing the issue, and read it first
+* yes/no - if you answered no, please stop filing the issue, and read it first

+Have I searched for similar questions from closed issues?
+* yes/no - if you answered no, please do it first

 Do I have a background in machine learning?
 * yes/no